lanteignel93/lanteignel93/README.md

 Hi everyone and welcome to my Github!

-My name is Laurent and I'm from Canada :canada I have a MSc.
+My name is Laurent and I'm from Canada.
+I have a MSc.
 Financial Mathematics from the University of Chicago and I'm passionated about Quantitative Finance and Machine Learning.

 Here I will keep repositories of projects that I've worked on and are of interest.